 Grievance Procedure for Disabled Students

 It is the policy of Northeastern University to comply with all laws governing access by and discrimination against disabled students.
-Accordingly, any student who believes that there has been a violation of these laws is encouraged to discuss the matter with the director of the Disability Resource Center and other persons identified by the director, or with the director of the Office of Institutional Diversity and Equality, to resolve the matter in a prompt and equitable manner.
-If such discussions do not resolve the matter, the student may then initiate a grievance by taking the steps outlined below.
+Accordingly, any student who believes that there has been a violation of these laws is encouraged to initiate a discussion with the Office for University Equity and Compliance.

 Grievance Procedure—Sexual Harassment